edjineer/BookNotes/Packt_SWArch.md

 * Talk: m Jeff Dean’s well-known talk Numbers Everyone Should Know <https://www.cs.cornell.edu/projects/ladis2009/talks/dean-keynote-ladis2009.pdf>
 * Gregor Hohpe and Bobby Woolf’s Enterprise Integration Patterns
 * Arvid Norberg’s The ABI Challenge talk from C++Now 2019

-- Sean Parent’s talk Inheritance Is The Base Class of Evil from the GoingNative 2013 conference.
+* Sean Parent’s talk Inheritance Is The Base Class of Evil from the GoingNative 2013 conference.
+* GCC List of books about compilers
+* Rule of Chiel, ranking of fastest compile time operations
+* Tool: "include what you use"
+* IceCC as a distribution tool, and distcc

 ### Notes for Review